AlexL8020/COMPE5521_DeFi/README.md

     npm install
     ```

-4. Start the backend server
+4. Start the backend server using one of the following methods:

     *   Using `npm`: